psamuels00/echo-api/README.md

 ## TODO

+- change file: to FILE: and text: to TEXT:
+- split into separate files
+- version manage the rules specification format
+- add support for an http location in addition to file and text
 - add error checking *everywhere* (including cirular file references), and add unit tests for each condition

-## TODO probably
+## TODO maybe

-- add support for an http location in addition to file and text
 - add support for use as a library in addition to use as a service

-## TODO maybe

 - add option for a user id (eg: _echo_user=psamuels/healthalgo-tracking-api) to set up a shared echo server
 - optimize by cacheing file contents as unresolved templates (and maybe the resolved instances too??)
 - optimize by precompiling all the static regular expressions, like EchoServer.param_pat